-Freestanding coursess for working professionals means that existing courses within Chalmers' regular range of education can be applied for by individuals with academic education and work experience.
+Freestanding courses for working professionals means that existing courses within Chalmers' regular range of education can be applied for by individuals with an academic degree and work experience.

 For international students, fees and later the residence permit are important parts of the application process.

 Read the information at universityadmissions.se before you submit your

 the current price for a course at Chalmers in Swedish kronor (SEK).
 The

 price listed refers to one (1) credit and applies to all applicants